discretize/discretize-gear-optimizer/readme.md

 Welcome to the source repository of gear optimizer on the [old.discretize.eu](https://old.discretize.eu) website.

 This code is not public, but its source data is being moved to the public [discretize/discretize-guides](https://github.com/discretize/discretize-guides/tree/master/data/gear-optimizer) repository.
-To update this data, commit changes to/submit pull requests to that repository, then update the submodule link here.
+To update the source data, commit changes to or submit pull requests to that repository, then update the submodule link here.

 ## 💻 Technologies